 But, if there's one detail where IKEA's merits tend to fall short, it's usually the stress involved with shipping.
 Since IKEA has built its business on the premise that shoppers carry out boxes of furnishings and assemble everything on their own, the brand's history of delivering items is rocky, at best.
 Packages have notoriously taken a long time to appear at customers' doors—and often at a steep price.
 Even if you could rent a truck to transport their furniture to your home yourself, it's understandable if this option isn't appealing—especially if you have to drive on busy city streets.

-But thankfully, times are changing.
-Recently, IKEA has adapted some positive shifts to its shipping processes, and these solutions should make it easier to get its praise-worthy pieces to your home.
+Thankfully, times are changing.
+IKEA has made some positive changes to its shipping processes in recent years, and these solutions should make it easier to get the brand's praise-worthy pieces to your home.

-Small Packages Ship for $10
+Small Packages Often Ship for $5

-Home Delivery Starts at $60
+Home Delivery Starts at $49

 Pay Someone to Shop and Ship for You

-Most items can be delivered by the next day, but you can also request for items to be delivered in the same week or at a future date.
-When the items make it to your door, they'll be placed in a room of your choice.
+Select the "Picking with Delivery" service at IKEA, when an independent service provider gets every item on your shopping list and delivers it direct to you.
+This solution starts at $69 and varies based on your zip code.
+Most items can be delivered by the next day, but you can also request that they be delivered in the same week or at a future date.
+When the purchases make it to your home, they'll be placed in a room of your choice.